Archive for 2009

 * I am from sitting at the soda counter and ordering an ice cream sundae while Dad always had a coke and said “…add a little lemon.”
 That was so grown-up!

-* I am from Children’s Hospital and Sidney Farber at harvard and Faure’s cello sonata which was where Ernie fell in love with me.
+* I am from Children’s Hospital and Sidney Farber at Harvard and Faure’s cello sonata which was when Ernie fell in love with me.

 * I am from daffodils and 4/3/43, our wedding day.